isaiaherb/2008-document-comparison/README.md

-## Federal Reserve Conference Call / CNN Money Article
+## Analyzing a Federal Reserve Conference Call and a CNN Money Article from September 29, 2008

 ### Emotion Scores